How to File Chapter 7 Bankruptcy for Free in Georgia: A Step-by-Step Guide

 Fee Waiver Applications

-- Explain why you can’t pay the fees
+- Explain your inability to pay the fees.

 Installment Payment Plans

-- Propose a payment schedule (up to 4 installments)
+- Proposing a payment schedule (up to 4 installments).

 Gathering Necessary Documents for Filing